ledlaux/pikoPD/docs/manual.md

   -v, --verbose        Enable verbose compiler console debug output
 ```

-# Project configuration

-- PikoPD supports hvcc-compatible vanilla PD objects and heavylib objects, such as hv.osc~ and hv.lfo~.
-- All hardware configuration is done using `board.json` file.
-- Check PD patch examples in the folder.
-- The `[s @hv_param]` and `[r @hv_param]` object names must exactly match (case-sensitive) names defined in the config file.
-- The script automatically includes objects present in the patch and ignores unconnected.
-- Debug console if enabled will also output PD `[print]` objects.
-Use it moderately, because it can crash the device.
-- If you change board and MIDI mode or encounter compile-time errors remove the project folder or rename it to rebuild files.
-- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).
-- Tested on macOS.

 # Hardware configuration

 Hardware configuration is done by adjusting the `board.json` file.